FuckingToasters/discord-phone-verifier/new version/README.md

 ### Configuring the Verification Tool:
 Take a look in config.json.
-Here the Fil's content with a explaination what each line does:
+Here the File's content with a explaination what each line does:
 ```json
 {
     "CAPTCHA STUFF": {